yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 ## Pokémon Snap, but it’s New

-`New Pokémon Snap`’s release resulted in tons of work to be done to make the game playable.
+`New Pokémon Snap`’s release resulted in tons of work needed to make the game playable.
 For starters, Snap experienced crashes during gameplay, an issue [epicboy](https://github.com/ameerj) was not happy about.
 The buffer cache rewrite introduced an optimized fast path for `uniform bindings`, the conditions to take advantage of it are that buffers must be both small and *non-null*.
 Turns out, null buffers were not being explicitly checked for, causing stabilities along the way.